 I’m going to discuss how I do it using the split strategy lessons, both adding and subtracting, from my Addition and Subtraction Strategies Math Workshop Unit.
 What is described below are summaries from several lessons to help you understand how I teach it to help you teach your students the strategies.

 After I work through the mini-lesson, I guide students into the active engagement.
-This is where the students try a few problems that I provide them with just like what I had modeled.
-Often I will have students try this out with a partner while I peek over their shoulders and take note who is struggling a bit still.
+This is where the students try a few problems that I provide them with, just like what I had modeled.
+Often I will have students try this out with a partner while I peek over their shoulders and take note who is still struggling a bit.
 I write this down on a sticky pad that I carry around in my hand.
 Observation is an amazing assessment!
 After a few minutes is up, I have students share with me their answers, or sometimes I will have a volunteer come up to the easel and share how they arrived at the answer (not just tell the class what the answer is).

 Finally, at the end of math workshop, we gather back together for a quick closing that is related to the lesson.
 All of the workshop lessons are in the I do, we do, you do format.

-An Addition Example – The Split Strategy
+An Addition Example – the Split Strategy

 After it appears that students have it down, we move into guided math, where students practice the strategy.
-Over the few days that we focus on this strategy, they create a poster (below) where they demonstrate the split strategy, and play a game together.
-Clearly they are going bananas for the split strategy!
+Over the few days that we focus on this strategy, they create a poster (below), where they demonstrate the split strategy, and play a game together.
+Clearly, they are going bananas for the split strategy!

-A Subtraction Example – The Split Strategy
+A Subtraction Example – the Split Strategy

 I teach the addition and subtraction strategies the same way.
 I start my mini-lesson with base ten blocks to demonstrate splitting the minuend and subtrahend.
 However, in the subtraction strategy, I have students use sticky notes also to mark the numbers throughout the process.
 I feel this helps students keep track of the numbers and see how they are changing when we trade (or regroup).